 Alongside his career at the POB, he will perform with his privileged partner, the danseuse étoile Françoise Legrée, many duets from the classical repertoire.
 He will choreograph for her several pieces including “The Death of Yseult”, from the opera Tristan and Yseult, presented at the Opera Bastille in 1998.
 Dreyfus continues his career as a guest teacher with numerous choreographic institutions including the National Opera of Rome and Paris Opera Ballet.
 He co-founded the Vanessa Feuillatte Dance Academy in Bordeaux, where he will remain the Pedagogical Director for one season.
 In September 2017, he opens his own school in Paris.
 “Le Cours de danse Arnaud Dreyfus”.
 Some of his students are now members of large institutions such as the le Conservatoire national Supérieur de Musique et de Danse de Paris, the school from La Scala di Milano, the Royal Ballet School of London.

-Arnaud Dreyfus’ school is affiliated to the European School of Ballet for which he is a Talent Scout since 2019.
+Arnaud Dreyfus’ school is affiliated to the European School of Ballet for which he works as a Resident Teacher/Ballet Master and Talent Scout since 2019.